belcour/blog/_drafts/2016-08-25-siggraph-course-part2.markdown

 This technique corresponds to splating pixel samples on the screen relative their frequency content.
 Using a pixel hierarchy ensures that no pixel will be left unshaded.

-Lethinen et al. [[2012][lethinen2012]] applied splatting to reconstruct defocus and motion blur from a small set of samples in screen space.
+Lehtinen et al. [[2011][lehtinen2011]] applied splatting to reconstruct defocus and motion blur from a small set of samples in screen space.
 In terms of frequency analysis, this work assumes that the samples are emitted by diffuse surfaces and reproject them along the sheared line defined by motion and lens.
 Here, instead of splatting on a pixel quad, samples are splatted along planes in the combined domain of image space, time and lens (called *XYUVT*).

 ### Density Estimation